A Unique and Varied Course

-The basin area of Wild Turkey -- consisting of holes #3 and #12 through #17 -- is reminiscent of the treeless expanse of Ballyowen.
-The par-3, 14th tee affords golfers a view of the entire hollow, while challenging them with a long iron to a deep green.
-Many of the par-4’s feature limited aprons require both strategy and precision on the approach shot.
-The green surrounding for the picturesque #15th hole is indicative of this prevailing design concept.
+The basin area of the Wild Turkey course — consisting of holes 3 and 12-17 — is reminiscent of the treeless expanse of Ballyowen.
+The par-3, 14th hole affords golfers a view of the entire hollow while challenging them with a long iron shot to a deep green.
+Many of the par-4s feature limited aprons that require both strategy and precision on the approach shot.
+The features protecting the green on the picturesque 15th hole are indicative of this prevailing design concept.
 The par-3, 7th and signature hole at Wild Turkey shares much in common with Crystal Springs’ signature hole.
 It too features a forced carry over a quarry lake to a well-protected and intimidating green.
 Similar to Crystal Springs and Ballyowen, playing Wild Turkey is considered a real challenge that avid golfers will relish.